obermann/HPORM/README.md

 Alternatively, to add hyperlinks to the operators reference in the original PLRM.pdf only **markingMIN.bat** may be ran instead.

 Everything may be adapted to POSIX without problem.
-Theoretically any PDF producing PS interpreter may be used instead of GS.
+Theoretically any PDF producing PS interpreter may be used instead of GhostScript.

 ## Interactive Help with PDF
 ### Example of [Notepad++](https://notepad-plus-plus.org/) with [SumatraPDF](https://www.sumatrapdfreader.org/)